vplstudios/.github/profile/Readme.md

   </p>
 </div>

-A Blueprint Co é uma organização que desde 2020 desenvolve produtos para a comunidade FiveM; Nosso objetivo é Desenvolver e oferecer sempre o melhor para nossos clientes!

-A nossa equipe vai a fundo para desenvolver soluções, a melhor parte é a satisfação do cliente.

 <!-- US -->
 <h3 align="left">🇺🇸</h3>
-The Blueprint Co is an organization that since 2020 develops products for the FiveM community; Our goal is to develop and always offer the best to our customers!
+The Blueprint Co is an organization that since 2020 developed products for FiveM Metaverse and a thousand of other projects; We no longer work with Metaverse things!

 Our team goes deep to develop solutions, the best part is customer satisfaction.